When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Important Note

-If you have any pre-existing eye conditions from glaucoma, diabetes, or high blood pressure, it’s essential you inform your eye doctor of your pregnancy.
-This way, they can monitor your eyes closely for unusual changes (3).
+If you have pre-existing conditions like glaucoma, diabetes, or high blood pressure, you must inform your eye doctor about your pregnancy immediately.
+They need to monitor you closely, as pregnancy can accelerate changes associated with these conditions (3).

 When Are Vision Changes Concerning?